jessepav/lacygoill-wiki-backup/l2l.md

 It turns out that this behavior is perfectly normal.
-We thought it  was not normal, because  we were used to a  perl script (`pasta`) which has the  side-effect of allowing us  to paste the clipboard  in urxvt even after quitting Vim.
+We thought it  was not normal, because  we were used to a  perl script (`pasta`) which has the  side effect of allowing us  to paste the clipboard  in urxvt even after quitting Vim.

 What was weird was urxvt, not st.